Customize the look & feel

 The single most important styling concept: what's inside the binder's iframe vs what's your own DOM.

-<div>you mount into, the label above it, the wrapper around it, every non-PCI field (email, name, shipping, billing, summary, CTA), the page chrome — all your HTML and CSS, no restrictions.
+<div>you mount into, the label above it, the wrapper around it, every non-PCI field (email, name, summary, CTA — plus billing address when you're in"elements"mode and mount it yourself), the page chrome — all your HTML and CSS, no restrictions.

 The rule the SDK enforces: the element is the unit of placement; internal layout is the binder's territory.
 You decide where each element appears in your page; you can't decide where individual wallet buttons sit inside the card mount.